On the Economics of Multilingual Few-shot Learning: Modeling the Cost-Performance Trade-offs of Machine Translated and

 This problem of modeling and measuring the trade-offs between different input factors and their costs is well-studied in the field of micro-economics.
 A sophisticated machinery has been developed in the form of {\em Production Functions} and allied analytical methods~\cite{miller2009input,cobb1928theory}, in order to solve the following generic problem: with the best available technology, how are the inputs to a production process (eg. \textit{Labor} and \textit{Capital}) related to its output, that is the quantity of goods produced.
 In this paper, we adapt this framework to address the aforementioned question of MMLM fine-tuning trade-offs.

 The key contributions of our work are \textit{threefold}. \begin{enumerate*} \item[1.]
 We extend the idea of production functions to {\em performance functions} that model the relationship between input data sizes and performance of a system; we propose a possible analytical form for this function and derive the performance trends and optimal data collection strategies under fixed costs. \item[2.]
 We illustrate the usefulness of this framework through a case study on a Q\&A task -- TyDIQA-GoldP \cite{clark-etal-2020-tydi} and systematically study the various trade-offs for 8 languages. \item[3.]
-Our study provides several important insights such as (a) if the cost of MT data creation is non-zero, then the optimal performance under a fixed budget is always achieved with either only manually-created data or a combination of the two; (b) the ratio of the two datasets for the least cost combination usually remains constant at different levels of performance. \end{enumerate*}
+Our study provides several important insights such as (a) sample efficiency of manual data is at-least an order of magnitude higher when compared to translated data, (b) if the cost of MT data creation is non-zero, then the optimal performance under a fixed budget is always achieved with either only manually-created data or a combination of the two; (c) the ratio of the two datasets for the least cost combination usually remains constant at different levels of performance. \end{enumerate*}

 To the best of our knowledge, this is the first work that applies the idea of production functions to analyze the cost-performance trade-offs of MMLM fine-tuning.
 The proposed framework can be extended to a multitude of NLP problems where the trade-offs similar to the ones discussed above, are common (e.g., pre-training vs. fine-tuning data).
 To encourage reproducible research, we have made our code, the performance data, and a detailed list of the results publicly available \footnote{\href{https://github.com/kabirahuja2431/PerformanceFunctionAnalysis}{github.com/kabirahuja2431/PerformanceFunctionAnalysis}}.